-Capture the Value Created by Up-Zoning or Increases in Allowable Density to fund housing programs citywide: Develop a tool capable of measuring the value added to a property due to up-zoning or an increase in allowable building density.
+Explore Ways to Capture the Value Created by Up-Zoning or Increases in Allowable Density to fund housing programs citywide: Develop a tool capable of measuring the value added to a property due to up-zoning or an increase in allowable building density.
 Based on increased value, develop a set of recommendations to identify an economically viable, proportionate share of the units, which could be developed as affordable housing.
-Explore the use of a "special assessment" on the increased value due to upzoning or density increase.
+Explore the use of a "special assessment" on the increased value due to up-zoning or density increase.
 The proceeds received from this assessment would be used to support the Housing Trust Fund (HTF).

 Continue Homeowner Tax Relief Programs to protect against growth-driven displacement: A number of public programs offer relief to homeowners facing rapidly rising property taxes and/or limited income.
 Relief in the form of tax abatements, deferrals, credits, and payment plans is crucial to sustaining homeownership among low- and moderate-income households.
 The City will continue to authorize and actively market them to eligible homeowners.

-Explore Tax Rebate for Landlords with Permanent Affordable Units: Explore with the Department of Revenue, Office of Property Assessment, and State agencies the potential to create a tax rebate like the Homestead Exemption for landlords with nonsubsidized affordable units.
-The landlord would have to have a restrictive covenant on the property to ensure long-term affordability of units.
+Explore Tax Relief for Landlords with Permanent Affordable Units: Explore with the Department of Revenue, Office of Property Assessment, and State agencies options to offset taxes paid by landlords with non-subsidized units.
+The landlord would have to have a restrictive covenant on the property to ensure long-term affordability of the units.